Enhacing feature and user awareness in ChathamDirect.

 the amount of user engagement.

-protocol to follow for user experience consistency.
+standard protocol to for user experience consistency.

 ✅ Why this matters